crillab/pfactory/README.md

 </p>

 We aim to produce a tool that is accessible while remaining efficient and without being intrusive.
-To address this challenge, pFactory now proposes three principal objects: groups, communicators, and controllers.
+To address this challenge, pFactory now proposes three principal objects: groups, communicators, and controllers (as depicted in the figure).
 These objects have been designed to be modular and thus, can be operated to design and personalize a broad spectrum of parallel strategies.
+A group expresses a collection of tasks to be performed by a set of threads (represented by the circles in the figure).
+Moreover, the user can choose to start a group concurrently, which makes possible the implementation of portfolio based solvers.
+A controller handles a set of groups and deals with some functionalities (s.t. start, stop, . . . ) on these groups.
+For example, to wait simultaneously for the end of all tasks, or to activate the concurrent mode on a set of group.
+A communicator allows sharing information easily between threads.
+We provide different kinds of communicators, helping to design different sharing mechanism topologies.

 To make user-friendly the usage of communications, our library contains an object called Communicator<T> using templates.